3DPrinterAdvice.comUpdated May 2026

 View on Amazon

 ABS?
-Skip it unless you have a specific reason and an enclosed printer with ventilation.
-I'm not being dramatic.
+Skip it unless you have a specific reason and an enclosed printer with ventilation. we're not being dramatic.
 Most of r/3Dprinting will tell you the same thing.

 Don't Cheap Out on Filament Cheap filament causes more failed prints than bad settings.
 Budget £18-25/kg for reliable results.
 For critical prints where dimensional accuracy matters, Prusament PLA (around £32/kg) is the gold standard with ±0.02mm precision.
 And store your filament properly.
 Moisture ruins everything, especially PETG and ABS.
 See our filament storage guide for the simple setup.